 Bleach Baths instructions

-Add 12 mL of bleach for every 10 litres of water
+• Add 1/4 cup of bleach for half a tub of water - or 12 mL of bleach for every 10 litres of water

-This can be done once or twice a week, or more frequent in an active infection.
+• This can be done once or twice a week, or more frequently if the skin has an active infection.

 Find more information at the Royal Children’s Hospital Website